“There is no way God is not going to judge me for this”

 Always seek repentance.

-In simpler terms, you’ll know you’ve crossed that point of “no return” when you no longer have any desire to repent (at all, similar to Esau).
+In simpler terms, you’ll know you’ve crossed that point of “no return” when you no longer return to Christ (or no longer have any desire to repent at all).

-The point of this post was to shed light on the fact that, yes, there is a reality in which God can “give up” individuals in the lusts of their hearts to impurity.
+The point of this post was to shed light on the fact that, yes, there is a reality in which God can “give up” individuals into the lusts of their hearts to impurity.

 However, to those who are truly saved, God will continuously provide the means for His children to repent.